This post contains affiliate links. Click here to read my affiliate policy.

-When frying mochi donuts, I avoid crowding the pot to prevent the donuts from sticking to each other.
+When frying mochi donuts, I avoid crowding the pot to prevent the donuts from sticking to each other ( I use this same technique with lumpia wrappers).
 I also rotate them as needed to cook the dough evenly.
 Once the dough puffs up and shows a light golden brown color, it’s ready to be taken out.

 Transfer the fried donuts to a cooling rack and let them cool at room temperature before putting the finishing touches.
 If you don’t have a wire rack, you can place the donuts on a paper towel stack to cool the donuts and absorb the excess oil.